Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Purchase Order.md

 ### 4. View Batch Name

-- To view the batch name (set after generating demand), go to **Supply and Demand** from the primary navigation menu and select **Demand Batch List** under your user account.
+- To view the batch name (set after generating demand), go to **Supply and Demand** from the primary menu bar and select **Demand Batch List** under your user account.

 ### 5. Choose Demand